眾生無邊誓願度

 The Distinction Between Phenomenal Practice and Noumenal Practice

 All dharmas are divided into two aspects: phenomena and principle.
 Phenomena refer to appearances, while principle refers to the essential substance of Tathāgatagarbha.
-When discussing phenomena, one must refute the true substantial existence of appearances from the perspective of appearances themselves.
-At this point, one should not approach it from the standpoint of the principle of Tathāgatagarbha.
-Doing so would cause some people to perceive appearances as truly real, thereby giving rise to attachment, binding the mind, and preventing liberation.
+When discussing phenomena, one must deconstruct the real existence of appearances from the perspective of their manifestations.
+At this point, it is inappropriate to approach the topic from the standpoint of the principle of Tathāgatagarbha.
+Doing so might lead some to perceive appearances as genuinely real, thereby giving rise to attachment, binding the mind, and obstructing liberation.

-To those who have neither attained the fruits of realization nor realized the Mind, if it is said that the dharmas of the five aggregates and eighteen elements, and all worldly dharmas, are neither arising nor ceasing, they will perceive them as real.
-Consequently, they would believe that attachment to these is correct and that there is nothing wrong with it.
-Thus, they would not seek ways to eradicate their own greed, craving, and attachments.
-In this case, the problem of sentient beings' birth and death cannot be resolved.
+For those who have neither attained fruition nor realized the mind's true nature, if told that the dharmas of the five aggregates and eighteen elements, along with all worldly phenomena, are neither born nor perish, they might perceive them as genuinely real.
+Consequently, they would see no fault in clinging to these phenomena and feel no need to eliminate their greed and attachments.
+In such cases, the problem of sentient beings’ cyclic existence cannot be resolved.

-The teaching that all dharmas are True Suchness is the result of the direct experiential realization of Bodhisattvas on the Bhūmis and Buddhas.
-Ordinary beings must cultivate step by step, starting from the arising-and-ceasing appearances of the fundamental five aggregates and eighteen elements.
-They cannot directly treat the five aggregates and eighteen elements as the non-arising, non-ceasing True Suchness.
-No one can directly observe this principle experientially.
+The realization that all dharmas are True Suchness is the direct experiential realization of Bodhisattvas on the grounds and Buddhas.
+Ordinary beings must cultivate step by step, starting from the observable birth-and-death characteristics of the five aggregates and eighteen elements.
+They cannot directly treat the five aggregates and eighteen elements as the unborn and imperishable True Suchness, for no one can experientially observe this principle directly.

 ——Master Sheng-Ru's Teachings